XueliangHan/xuelianghan.github.com/interest.markdown

 ####Opinions about moderm education system
 * (Blog Post)[On Education](http://alexmaccaw.com/posts/on_education) by [Alex Maccaw](http://alexmaccaw.com)
 * Integrate Online education and Continuous learning into daily life.
+* Thinking: Purpose of Education - What is the mission and meaning of education

 ####Online Education (Learning Resource) - Massive Open Online Academic Education programs
 * Online Education